-My recent research interests lie in the intersection of family, social psychology, and politics.
+I am a doctoral candidate in the Department of Sociology at Indiana University.
+My research lies in the intersection of family, gender, social psychology, and the life course.
 My Dissertation focuses on the children of transgender individuals; particularly, their experiences during their parent’s transitioning, the unique challenges they face, and how they cope with these challenges.

-“Partnership Duration and Household Division of Labor” (with Rebecca Grady and Jamie Oslawski-Lopez)
+“Falling Into Old Habits: Partnership Duration and Division of Labor among Heterosexual Couples” (with Rebecca Grady and Jamie Oslawski-Lopez)

-Indiana University - Bloomington
+Indiana University - Bloomington, IN

 Sociology 100: Introduction to Sociology